 Patents In Action: Competition and Lawsuits

 There are two traits that are important and reinforced by owning patents: competitiveness and uniqueness.
 Competitiveness and uniqueness are ranked as two of the top common traits of a successful brand.
-In meeting the standards and being granted a design patent to protect the appearance of clothes, shoes, purses, furniture etc., brands are ensured that their product is unique, which enables them to build a reputation set apart from others within the industry.
-This uniqueness is directly related to competitiveness in that brands have something to offer design wise that others cannot legally replicate, thus encouraging competitors to be creative.
+In meeting the standards and being granted a design patent to protect the appearance of clothes, shoes, purses, furniture, etc., brands are ensured that their product is unique, which enables them to build a reputation set apart from others within the industry.
+This uniqueness is directly related to competitiveness in that brands have something to offer design-wise that others cannot legally replicate, thus encouraging competitors to be creative.

-Lawsuits based on designs that have been made before are common in the fashion industry and are infamous among “fast fashion” retail stores such as H&M, Zara and Urban Outfitters.
-When a company is caught producing a product similar to one that has been patented, they can be sued for patent infringement.
-Many lawsuits in the fashion industry are based on trademarks and copyrights which concern symbols and art (respectively) associated with a brand and their product.
+Lawsuits based on designs that have been made before are common in the fashion industry and are infamous among “fast fashion” retail stores such as H&M, Zara, and Urban Outfitters.
+When a company is caught producing a product similar to one that has been patented, it can be sued for patent infringement.
+Many lawsuits in the fashion industry are based on trademarks and copyrights that concern symbols and art (respectively) associated with a brand and its product.
 This made finding examples of design patent infringement difficult.
 However, the ktMINE database presents a lawsuit involving Forever 21 and Innovative Cosmetic Concepts LLC (ICC).
 ICC sued Forever 21 over the infringement of the design of a cosmetic case (shown below).
 As with every infringement case against Forever 21 so far, this too was dismissed, likely due to resolving with a settlement.

 The advantage of patents over the alternative options when it comes to protecting a product is demonstrated in a case involving the footwear company UGG suing Claire’s Store.
 This patent infringement lawsuit shows the strength of their defense in court by UGG simply showing ownership of the shoe design in question.
 Other forms of intellectual property are limited in their protection, as seen in an ongoing trademark infringement lawsuit filed by the denim company, Levi Strauss, against Yves Saint Laurent (YSL), a luxury brand, regarding the famous Levi tag.
-Although Levi having the trademark registered helps prove their distinctiveness, due to the ease of gaining one versus a design patent, there is a burden on Levi to prove that YSL’s trademark is similar enough with theirs to cause confusion between the products.
+Although Levi having the trademark registered helps prove their distinctiveness, due to the ease of gaining one versus a design patent, there is a burden on Levi to prove that YSL’s trademark is similar enough to theirs to cause confusion between the products.
 This case is currently still under litigation, we will have to wait and see if the burden on Levi is met.

-Though the importance of design patents is something which is not historically reflected amongst designers, they are becoming increasingly aware of the benefits.
+Though the importance of design patents is something that is not historically reflected amongst designers, they are becoming increasingly aware of the benefits.
 This can be seen in the rise of design patent applications.
-Design patents are useful when it comes to legally enforcing the unique appearance of a product, which increases competition, and ultimately helps a company to establish and build their brand.
+Design patents are useful when it comes to legally enforcing the unique appearance of a product, which increases competition, and ultimately helps a company to establish and build its brand.
 While there are many avenues you can take to protect your brand, design patents are one that should not be overlooked.